RetroReversing/retroReversing/categories/misc/GDC.md

 * Working With Developers
 * Breaking into Latin American Markets
 * Retailers Talk Back
-* Brand Management: CD Rom into Film
+* Brand Management: CD-ROM into Film
 * Changing the Face of Interactive Entertainment
 * Shaping the Interactive Software Market for the New Millenium